c2-d2/rase-pipeline/readme.md

 evaluated.
 In most of situations, we run everything on MacBooks.

+## Related repositories

+* [RASE DB](http://github.com/c2-d2/rase-db).
+Code for constructing RASE databases and the released databases.
+* [RASE supplementary](http://github.com/c2-d2/rase-supplementary).
+Supplementary Materials for the RASE paper, including figures and tables.
+* [ProPhyle](http://prophyle.github.io).
+A highly accurate and resource-frugal DNA sequence classifier used by RASE.
+* [Prophex](http://github.com/prophyle/prophex).
+A k-mer index based on the Burrows-Wheeler Transform, used by ProPhyle.

 ## Citing RASE

 Karel Brinda, Alanna Callendrello, Lauren Cowley, Themoula Charalampous, Robyn